 When you are starting to work for sponsors, you might feel you need a fancy DSLR before you can start.
 Not so.
-What you have will work for product photography.
-How you prepare for a shoot is more important.
+The camera you have will work for product photography.
+How you prepare for your shoot is more important.

 Knowing the device you will be using for your product photos is a high priority.
 This means you need to either grab the manual or invest a few minutes in finding an instructional video.
 See what your camera can do.
-This gives you a lot more control over your images.
+This gives you control over your images.

 Starting Pet Product Photography

 The settings you use can change how your photographs come out.
-The trick is not to sit down with a looming deadline and try to work everything out on the fly.
+It sounds obvious but needs saying.
+The trick is not to work against a looming deadline and try to work everything out as you go.

 Not.
 Going.
 To.
 Work.

 Take time to do a practice run.
 If you don’t have a sponsor to work with, pick a favourite cat product and set it up for a trial photoshoot.
 An exercise like this will help you understand the preparation you need to do before you undertake a serious project.